 Life and career

 Clowdisley (or Cloudisley) Shovell was the son of John Shovell (1625-54) of Cockthorpe in Norfolk and his wife Anne, daughter of Henry Jenkinson and Lucy Clowdisley of Cley.
 He was baptised on 25 November 1650 and first went to sea in 1664 under the care of Admiral Myngs (probably a relative).
 Family tradition said that as a boy in the Second Dutch War he carried despatches in his mouth, swimming through enemy fire.
-He then served with Sir John Narborough whose widow Elizabeth (daughter of John Hill, Commissioner of the Navy) he married in 1691.
+He then served with Sir John Narborough whose widow Elizabeth (daughter of John Hill, Commissioner of the Navy) he married in 1691 at All Hallows, Staining.
 By 1677 he was captain of the Sapphire, spending much of the time in the Mediterranean cruising against the Barbary pirates.
 After the battle of Bantry Bay in 1689 he was knighted and was promoted rear admiral in 1690 and fought against the French at Barfleur and assisted in the capture of Gibraltar.
 After many engagements he became Admiral of the Fleet in 1705 and was returning to England when his ship Association foundered on rocks off the Scilly Isles, possibly due to faulty navigation charts.
 The Admiral was still living when he was thrown up in Porth Hellick cove.
 However, a woman seeing an emerald ring on his finger, killed him for it.
 She confessed her crime on her death-bed thirty years later.
 Shovell's body was embalmed at Plymouth and made its way through the west country attended by great crowds and lay in state at his town house in Frith Street, Soho.

 He was buried with great ceremony in the Abbey on 22 December 1707.
 Jodocus Crull, the writer of an Abbey guide published in 1711, describes him as a person of uncommon courage, esteemed by the kings of Spain and Portugal, as well as Queen Anne.
 He goes on to say of the Admiral "His Temperance, Humanity, and Affability in Conversation, were the more eminent in him, as his Education and constant Way of Living, from his Infancy, had exposed him to the Conversation chiefly of Marine Officers and others; yet he had nothing of that rugged Humour, which so near resembles that ungovernable Element, upon which he had spend the greatest part of his Life, nor of those extravagant Passions which are so frequently observed in the Seafaring Generation, no more than of that Excess of Drinking which is so common among them".